thenaesh/CompClubConstitution/eso.md

 * 3.2\.
 Any Nominee may display or give out campaign material subject to the following rules:
     * 3.2.1\.
 All campaign material of a Nominee shall be removed by that Nominee the end of the Campaigning Period.
     * 3.2.2\.
 Every Nominee must submit his campaign material to the Election Committee for written approval prior to placing said campaign material.
 A Nominee who wishes to relocate his campaign materials must seek written approval again from the Election Committee prior to doing so.
     * 3.2.3\.
-Any Nominee may promote himself by giving out tokens/flyers as long as he, in the opinion of the Election Committee, does not contravene Clause 2.8.
+Any Nominee may promote himself by giving out tokens/flyers only if he, in the opinion of the Election Committee, does not contravene Clause 2.8.
 All such tokens/flyers must be presented before the Election Committee for written approval before they may be given out.
 * 3.3\.
 A Nominee who wishes to give a speech in a lecture may do so only if he obtains prior permission from the lecturer.
 * 3.4\.
 The Election Committee may require all Nominees to speak at a General Meeting of the Club.
     * 3.4.1\.
 Every Nominee must be present and speak at this meeting if the Election Committee requires it.